 Professor Coyle co-directs the Institute with Professor Kenny.
-She is heading research in the fields of public policy economics, technology, industrial strategy and global inequality.
+She is heading research under the progress and productivity themes.

-Economic statistics and the digital economy: lead researcher on the Measuring the Modern Economy programme at the Economic Statistics Centre of Excellence; Economic Experts Working Group, Office for National Statistics.
+Economic statistics and the digital economy: lead researcher on the Measuring the Modern Economy programme at the Economic Statistics Centre of Excellence.

 Competition policy and digital markets.
 Economics of new technologies.